stevenjfields/Tensorflow-GPU-Dockerfile/README.md

 In order to run type `docker-compose up` into the command line in this directory.
 It will spin up the container and sync all notebooks created to the `Notebooks` folder, as well as install all packages mentioned in the pyproject.toml file.

 # Package Management
 I add poetry to the dockerfile to manage packages outside of the ones included in the original Dockerfile.
-It defaults to only include the dockerfile packages, pandas, and seaborn.
+It defaults to only include the original dockerfile packages, pandas, and seaborn.
 Any others can be added inside of jupyter lab.
 Create a new window, select terminal as the type, and enter `poetry add <package_name>`.